RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-14-PSDeploy-Inception.md

 ### Rambling Outro: The Gallery

 Today, the PowerShell Gallery has fewer than 1,000 modules, many of them focusing on Azure and DSC.
-Hardly comparable to the repositories like CPAN, PyPI, or RubyGems:
+Hardly comparable to repositories like CPAN, PyPI, or RubyGems:

 [![Module Counts](/images/deploy/modulecount.png)](http://www.modulecounts.com/)